 Governor’s Task Force – Harlan Tranmer reported:

-Harlan is following regulations working group – they are working on a matrix of the regulations for the pubic for guidance on a landowners situation and what exemptions would apply and whether or not an RPF would need to be involved.
+Harlan is following the Regulations Working Group – they are working on a matrix of the regulations for the pubic for guidance on landowners situations, what exemptions would apply, and whether or not an RPF would need to be involved.
 The initial document looks good at this point in the process.
-One issue Harlan sees is the current matrix eludes to a permit requirement for any fuels reduction and this is not correct – this issue is being revised.
+One issue Harlan sees is the current matrix alludes to a permit requirement for any fuels reduction and this is not correct – this issue is being revised.

-Jason Wells is following Forest Management and Restoration working group – this group’s task is very large and they are working on narrowing down what their scope of interest and focus should be.
-While addressing the carbon sequestration from the major fires.
-Stu McMorrow is the chair of this group, previous CLFA Board member, chair of the CFIP program.
+Jason Wells is following Forest Management and Restoration Working Group – This group’s task is very large, and they are working on narrowing down what their scope of interest and focus should be; while addressing the carbon sequestration from the major fires.
+Stuart McMorrow is the chair of this group, was a previous CLFA Board member, and is chair of the CFIP program.

 Legislation – Jason Wells reported: